bparanj/crystal/programming/rag/learning-plan.md

 1. **Tokenization**:
    - **Definition**: The process of converting raw text into smaller units called tokens (words, subwords, or characters).
-   - **Types**: Word tokenization, subword tokenization (e.g., Byte Pair Encoding, BPE), and character tokenization⁶.
+   - **Types**: Word tokenization, subword tokenization (e.g., Byte Pair Encoding, BPE), and character tokenization.
-   - **Applications**: Preprocessing text for NLP tasks, handling out-of-vocabulary words, and improving model efficiency⁶.
+   - **Applications**: Preprocessing text for NLP tasks, handling out-of-vocabulary words, and improving model efficiency.

 2. **Embeddings**:
    - **Definition**: Dense vector representations of tokens that capture their semantic meaning.
-   - **Types**: Word embeddings (e.g., Word2Vec, GloVe), contextual embeddings (e.g., BERT, GPT), and sentence embeddings².
+   - **Types**: Word embeddings (e.g., Word2Vec, GloVe), contextual embeddings (e.g., BERT, GPT), and sentence embeddings.
-   - **Applications**: Representing words in a continuous vector space, enabling models to understand relationships between words².
+   - **Applications**: Representing words in a continuous vector space, enabling models to understand relationships between words.

 3. **Transformers**:
-   - **Definition**: A deep learning architecture based on self-attention mechanisms, allowing for parallel processing of sequences⁷.
+   - **Definition**: A deep learning architecture based on self-attention mechanisms, allowing for parallel processing of sequences.
-   - **Components**: Multi-head self-attention, feed-forward neural networks, positional encoding⁷.
+   - **Components**: Multi-head self-attention, feed-forward neural networks, positional encoding.
-   - **Applications**: State-of-the-art performance in tasks like translation, text generation, and question answering⁷.
+   - **Applications**: State-of-the-art performance in tasks like translation, text generation, and question answering.

 These concepts form the foundation for understanding and working with tokenization, embeddings, and transformers in NLP.